Hollywood man drugged and robbed of $36,000 Rolex watch

 “As much as we want to believe that everyone out there is good, there are some people that aren’t good,” Hollywood Police officer Christian Lata said.

-“Just be careful because this could’ve turned out, like, a lot worse, like people could’ve been hurt,” said the victim, who wanted to remain anonymous.
+“Just be careful because this could’ve turned out, like, a lot worse, like people could’ve been hurt,” said the victim.

 The victim said he may have been drugged because he woke to find his Tesla keys missing.